California Driver Handbook - Laws and Rules of the Road

-- Remember, if a pedestrian makes eye contact with you, he or she is ready to cross the street.
+- Remember, if a pedestrian makes eye contact with you, they are ready to cross the street.
 Yield to the pedestrian.

-- Allow older pedestrians, disabled pedestrians, and pedestrians with young children sufficient time to cross the street.
+- Allow sufficient time to cross the street for:

-- When a blind person pulls in his or her cane and steps away from the intersection, this gesture usually means for you to go (additional information regarding blind pedestrians can be found here).
+- When a blind person pulls in their cane and steps away from the intersection, this gesture usually means for you to go (additional information regarding blind pedestrians can be found here).

 If you approach a crosswalk while driving, you are required to exercise caution and reduce your speed to safeguard the safety of the pedestrian.
 You may need to stop to ensure the safety of the pedestrian, as outlined in CVC §21950.